-The capacity declaration, which is issued for each upcoming winter and summer season, specifies the capacity limits that the independent slot coordinator, Airport Coordination Netherlands (ACNL), observes when allocating slots to the airlines.
-The current capacity limits are based on legal environmental limits, the hourly capacity of the runway system as established by Air Traffic Control the Netherlands (LVNL), and the number of positions for so-called 'wide body' aircraft.
+The capacity declaration, which is issued for each upcoming winter and summer season, specifies the capacity limits that the independent slot coordinator, ACNL, observes when allocating slots to the airlines.
+The current capacity limits are based on legal environmental limits, the hourly capacity of the runway system as established by LVNL, and the number of positions for so-called 'wide body' aircraft.

-In a further development, the Ministry of Infrastructure and Water Management revised the Dutch Slot Allocation Decree.
-One important alteration to the Decree awards the airport operator ultimate responsibility for determining Schiphol's capacity declaration instead of the various aviation parties.
+Since 2020, the airport operator has been responsible for determining Schiphol's capacity declaration in accordance with Dutch Slot Allocation Decree.
 Consultation with the airlines takes place through the Coordination Committee Netherlands (CCN), which advises on, among other points, bottlenecks, slots and capacity issues.
-This revision is expected to be implemented in the forthcoming capacity declarations for the 2020/2021 winter season and the 2021 summer season.